Cognigy/Documentation/docs/insights/glossary.md

 ## S

 _**Session**_
-: A unit of interaction between a user and a Cognigy virtual or human agent.
+: A unit of interaction between a user and a Cognigy AI Agent or human agent.
 The session begins when a user sends their initial input to Cognigy, which can be either a chat or voice message, and ends when the user or human agent completes or terminates the interaction.
 The session can contain an unlimited number of user inputs.

 _**Snapshots**_
 : An exported Agent that contains necessary resources.
 A Snapshot is an unchangeable, real-time copy of all relevant Agent resources.
 For more information, read the [Global Filters: Snapshots](global-filters.md#snapshots) documentation.

 _**Step Explorer**_
-: An analytical tool hat helps you understand how customers navigate conversations, showing key moments and patterns like reactions and drop-offs to enhance your virtual agent's performance.
+: An analytical tool hat helps you understand how customers navigate conversations, showing key moments and patterns like reactions and drop-offs to enhance your AI Agent's performance.
 For more information, read the [Step Explorer](explorers/step.md) documentation.

 _**Steps**_
 : Conversational steps that can be displayed on the Step Explorer page.
 To include them, set up annotations in the Analytics Steps section of the Node settings.
 For example, configure `Welcome New Caller`.
 Then, choose the starting step for Step Explorer processing.
 For more information, read the [Step Explorer](explorers/step.md) and the [Annotations](explorers/step.md#annotate-nodes) documentation.